arklumpus/MuPDFCore/Readme.md

 1. <p>Assuming you have installed Visual Studio, you should open the "<strong>x64</strong> Native Tools Command Prompt for VS" or the "<strong>x86</strong> Native Tools Command Prompt for VS" (you should be able to find these in the Start menu).
 Take care to open the version corresponding to the architecture you are building for, otherwise you will not be able to compile the library.
 A normal command prompt will not work, either.</p>
     <p><strong>Note 1</strong>: you <strong>must</strong> build the library on two separate systems, one running a 32-bit version of Windows and the other running a 64-bit version.
 If you try to build the x86 library on an x64 system, the system will probably build a 64-bit library and place it in the 32-bit output folder, which will just make things very confusing.</p>
     <p><strong>Note 2 for Windows x86</strong>: for some reason, Visual Studio might install the 64-bit version of CMake and Ninja, even though you are on a 32-bit machine.
-If this happens, you will have to manually install the 32-bit CMake and compile a 32-bit version of Ninja (which also requires Python to be installed).
+If this happens, you will have to manually install the 32-bit CMake and compile a 32-bit version of Ninja.
 You will notice if this is an issue because the 64-bit programs will refuse to run.</p>
 2. `CD` to the directory where you have downloaded the MuPDFCore source code.
 3. `CD` into the `native` directory.
 4. Type `build`.
 This will start the `build.cmd` batch script that will delete any previous build and compile the library.